Click on the dropdown button to translate.

 Romans 11:23 [Concerning the Jews] “And they also, if they do not continue in unbelief, will be grafted in, for God is able to graft them in again.”

-Branches were “broken off” from Israel (the Olive Tree) long before Yeshua Messiah lived and died.
-Faith vs. unbelief was the issue then, and it is the issue now.
-The coming of Messiah added a critical decision point.
-Would they believe - in Him?
+The unbelieving Jews of Paul’s day were indeed “broken off.”
+But branches were “broken off” from Israel (the Olive Tree) long before Yeshua Messiah lived and died.
+They were broken off when Assyria decimated the ten northern tribes.
+This was before Judah [the Southern Kingdom] was conquered by the Babylonians.
+Faith vs. unbelief was the issue then.
+It was the issue in Paul’s day.
+It is the issue now.
+The coming of Yeshua Messiah just tested what remained of Israel.
+Would Israel believe - in Him?
+Most did not.

-Yeshua became “a stone of stumbling,” but THE larger overriding issue from the beginning was faith with trust resulting in obedience, vs unbelief with disobedience - out of which grew the Law of the Pharisees.
+Yeshua became “a stone of stumbling,” but THE larger overriding issue from the beginning was faith with trust resulting in obedience, vs unbelief, resulting in disobedience, out of which grew the Law of the Pharisees.

 HAGAR AND SARAH

 The Sinai covenant “gives birth to bondage.”
-Was it the covenant itself that gave birth to this bondage, or was it the spirit - the heart attitude of the people, who entered in to that covenant.
-I believe the latter.
+Was it the covenant itself that gave birth to this bondage, or was it the spirit - the heart attitude, of the people, who entered into that covenant.
+I believe it was the latter.
 The Children of Israel viewed themselves as slaves - slaves of Yahweh, just as they had been slaves of Pharaoh.
-Yahweh was their master, rather than their Savior and Helper.
-They chaffed at the restraint.
-The Jerusalem of Paul’s day, was still “in bondage,” and was still “resisting the Holy Spirit.”
+Yahweh was their master, rather than their Helper, and their loving Father.
+They chaffed at any restraint.
+The Jerusalem of Paul’s day, was still in that “bondage,” and was still “resisting the Holy Spirit.”

 Galatians 5:1 “Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage.

 Without the Spirit of Christ, the law becomes a “yoke of bondage” - something to be borne - like slavery.
-But we are to be free from such bondage.
-Because Yeshua Messiah has promised to “live in us.”
+But we are to be free from such bondage, because Yeshua Messiah has promised to “live in us.”
 He has promised that He will write His law on our hearts.
-Our part is to believe Him, and to thank Him every day for this wonderful promise.
+Our part is to believe and receive.
+And to thank Him every day for this wonderful experience!
+When His law is revealed in us, this wonderful love has come about by promise - NOT because of our own efforts.

 Romans 7:6 “But now we have been delivered from the law, having died to what we were held by, so that we should serve in the newness of the Spirit and not in the oldness of the letter.”

-We should serve.
-We do serve.
-We still keep the Ten Commandments.
-We go beyond the Ten by returning good for evil, and by praying for our enemies.
-And we are ever so aware that we cannot claim any credit.
+We should serve the LORD.
+We should keep the Ten Commandments.
+And with His indwelling spirit, we go beyond The Ten, by returning good for evil and by praying for our enemies.
+All while ever so aware that we cannot claim any credit.
 We walk by the power of the indwelling Spirit of Christ.
+See our study: “Does Grace replace the Law?

 I remember years ago, there was a woman with whom I just could not get along.
 It seemed she rejected me constantly.
 I felt very defensive around her.
 I was supposed to “love” this woman because she was my husband’s mother, which made me feel all that much worse.
 (I can talk about her now, because she’s been dead for many years.)
 I remember crying to Jesus in frustration.
 “I can’t do this!
 I give up!!
 If I ever love this woman, it will not be me.
 It will be You Lord loving her through me.”

-Well - when I gave up, that is when the miracle began.
+Well, I gave up.
+And that is when the miracle began.
 She began to sense something coming from me, that I myself could not sense.
 As her defenses dropped so did mine, and we ended up making a lasting connection.
 I could take no credit whatsoever.

 I tell this story to illustrate our struggle.
 What we know we “should” do - we can’t do.
+This is Paul’s dilemma in Romans Chapter Seven.
 The more we struggle, the faster we sink.
-Just like Peter in the water.
+Just like Peter in the storm.
 Most of us give up in utter frustration.
 Some of us become rigid or legalistic like the Pharisees.
 A few look up, to claim the promise - “Christ in you, the hope of glory” (Col. 1:27).

 Romans 8:4 “that the righteous requirement of the law might be fulfilled in us who do not walk according to the flesh [that is - by our own efforts alone] but according to the Spirit [in us].”

 It’s the same “righteous requirement” - the same Ten Commandments kept.
-We just keep them by the Power that dwells “in” us, not by our own will power.
+We just keep them by the Power that dwells “in” us, not by our own willpower alone.
 Strong-willed people are actually at a disadvantage, because they will keep on working at it, after the weak-willed have given up.
-And it is only when we give up, that we discover He is there.
+See our study: “What does God want?

 Galatians 3:2 “This only I want to learn from you: Did you receive the Spirit by the works of the law, or by the hearing of faith?”

 I do NOT believe the Sinai Covenant began as a “yoke of bondage.”
 Moses said to Israel, “For this commandment which I command you today is not too difficult for you, nor is it out of reach” (Deu 30:11 NAS).
-It became a “yoke of bondage” as the people “resisted the spirit” that would have helped them.
+It became a “yoke of bondage” as the people “resisted the spirit” of God, who would have helped them.

 REPENTANCE FROM DEAD WORKS